 Click here for more about Jack Hatfield

-BIG CHANGES!
-SMBA is Combining with the huge new Five-String Fest in Lawndale, NC!
+SMBA 2014 merged with the huge new Five-String Fest in Lawndale, NC!
 This is near where Earl Scruggs was born, and seven miles from the new Earl Scruggs Center museum in Shelby NC.
-Scheduled to perform are J.D.Crowe, Ron Block, Leroy Troy, Dan Levenson, Rob McCoury, Phillip Stienmetz, James McKinney, Kristin Scott-Benson, Tony Furtado, Terry Baucom, Ned Luberecki, Frank Lee, Noam Pikelny, Don Wayne Reno, and this is only half the roster!
-More to be announced!
-To learn about the upcoming 2014 Smoky Mountain Banjo Academy/Five String Fest click below:
+Five-String fest featured acts like are J.D.Crowe, Ron Block, Leroy Troy, Dan Levenson, Rob McCoury, Phillip Stienmetz, James McKinney, Kristin Scott-Benson, Tony Furtado, Terry Baucom, Ned Luberecki, Frank Lee, Noam Pikelny, Don Wayne Reno, and this is only half the roster!

 To learn about previous Smoky Mountain Banjo Academys click below: